ubacm/ubacm.org/README.md

 - Compress images before uploading to improve load times
 - Ensure unique IDs when adding new events or e-board members

+## Potential Future To-Dos

+- Rn the website is purely static, might be good to add a database or CMS integration
+- Working on a potential "About" page for more details of what ACM does